2ndkauboy/unique-title-checker/readme.txt

 = Can I only show messages if a title is not unique? = Yes, you can use the filter `unique_title_checker_only_unique_error` with `__return_true` to deactivate it ([or use this plugin which implements the filter](https://gist.github.com/140116e47f2d6c8ae25b002592ac45eb)).

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team helps validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/220657ec-6e51-4a7e-b61f-02002500e77b)

 == Screenshots ==

 1. A post with a unique title using the "Classic Editor"